Pilar-Ferran/wanderer3/README.md

 # wanderer

-An app that will allow users to share trips and spots, as well as soundtracks.
+An app that will allow users to share trips and spots, as well as soundtracks for these spots.
 Made with Flutter.

 ## Getting Started